Showrin/nextjs-tailwind-storybook-with-ci-cd/README.md

 If you need to change settings of nextjs, then `next.config.js` and `jsconfig.json` is the place where you'll have to work.
 Currently, we've done a bare minimum setup in both files.

 But in the jsconfig.json file, we've setup a path alias for the root directory. **You can access the root directory using `@/` this alias**.
 To learn more about it, read [**Absolute Imports and Module path aliases in NextJS**](https://nextjs.org/docs/advanced-features/module-path-aliases).

+## Change Tailwind Config

+If you need to change settings of tailwind, then `postcss.config.js` and `tailwind.config.js` is the place where you'll have to work.
+You can modify or extend the tailwind theme in `tailwind.config.js` file.